Avikalp-Karrahe/NeuroPolis/README.md

 ## 📜 License

-MIT License – Open source for research and public good.
+### 🟩 MIT License – Open source for research and public good.
+Feel free to use, remix, and build upon this project.
+Attribution appreciated.